rubocode/frontier.nvim/doc/design/strategy.md

 the instability of the C++ standard.
 They hired _Ken Thompson_ — the original designer of the _unix_
 operating system — to come up with a solution.
-The problem space was even more complicated by more recent multi-core hardware.
+The problem space was even more complicated by the more recent multi-core hardware including GPUs.
 But _Ken_ didn't shoot for an even more complex language.
-He trodded in the other direction.
+He trodded in the opposite direction.
 The result was _golang_, a simpler and more stable language with an ingrained modular architecture.
 Ken was aided by _Rob Pike_ who was also a former _Bell Labs_